michaeljclark/michaeljclark.github.io/index.md

 translated as x86-64 memory operands (which produce load and store micro-ops) or in some circumstances, explicit `mov` instructions.

+_Translator temporaries_

+The rv8 binary translator needs to use a few host registers to point to internal structures and for use as temporary registers for the emulation of various instructions, for example a store instructions require the use of two temporary registers if both of its register operands are in the spill area.
+The translator uses the following x86-64 host registers as temporaries leaving 12 registers available for mapping to RISC-V registers:

+- `rbp` - pointer to the register spill area and jump target cache
+- `rsp` - pointer to the host stack to allow procedure calls
+- `rax` - translator temporary register
+- `rcx` - translator temporary register

 _Sign extension versus zero extension_

 In addition to the register allocation problem, rv8 has to make